Where my thinking is right now

 The next frontier: what does work look like when apps dissolve?
 The second brain is the individual answer.
 Context graphs might be the enterprise answer.
 MCP connections replace application access as the governance perimeter.

-Compute scarcity and token governance (hardened with real data)
+Compute scarcity and token governance (hardened with real data, road-tested live)

-Token consumption goes from ~100K/day (email fixes) to 5-10M/day (full cognitive augmentation)—this is now my actual measured usage, not a projection.
-In a 3-week period (Jan 29–Feb 18), I consumed 285 million tokens across 96 sessions.
-At enterprise API rates, that would cost ~$954/month.
-The consumption ladder is now clearer: 1B tokens/year (current heavy user) → 10B (near-term with agents, ~18 months) → 100B (agentic systems per worker).
-Google disclosed 1.3 quadrillion tokens/month—a 130x increase in just over a year.
+Token consumption goes from ~100K/day (email fixes) to 5-10M/day (full cognitive augmentation)—now confirmed from my own measured usage.
+In a 3-week period (Jan 29–Feb 18): 285 million tokens, 96 sessions, $954 at enterprise API rates.
+The consumption ladder: 1B tokens/year (current heavy user) → 10B (near-term with agents, ~18 months) → 100B (agentic systems per worker).
 Supply is contracted to hyperscalers for ~4 years.
-Memory costs alone adding 40-60% to inference infrastructure in H1 2026 (TrendForce).
 If second brains go mainstream, demand explodes against fixed supply.
-This makes the workspace that brokers compute allocation critical infrastructure.

 Efficiency as capacity multiplier, not just cost reducer.
-In a zero-sum compute environment, an enterprise that uses 50% fewer tokens has twice the effective capacity, not just lower bills.
+In a zero-sum compute environment, 50% fewer tokens = twice the effective capacity.
 The routing layer—the intelligence that decides where workloads run—may be the most durable competitive advantage in enterprise AI.

 What's connecting